carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 1.  `conda-forge`: the `conda-forge` channel contains a large number of community curated conda packages.
 Typically the most recent versions of packages that are generally available via the `defaults` channel are available on `conda-forge` first.
+2. `bioconda`: the `bioconda` channel also contains a large number of Bioinformatics curated conda packages.
+    `bioconda` channel is meant to be used with `conda-forge`, you should not worried about using the two channels when installing your prefered packages.
 2.  `pip`: only if a package is not otherwise available via `conda-forge` (or some domain-specific channel like `bioconda`) should a package be installed into a conda environment from PyPI using `pip`.